pavlobu/zustand/examples/dev-env-devtools-many-stores/README.md

 ## Note on devOnlyDevtools() usage

-Use this `import { devOnlyDevtools } from '@pavlobu/zustand` export instead of standard `devtools` export of zustand.
+This is an example, its not included in the main repo.
+Use devOnlyDevtools instead of standard `devtools` of zustand.
 This helps to remove react devtools in prod build with less hustle.

 #### A small react refresher: